RennVa/amazonmockup/README.md

 # Amazon Mockup

-# made with html and css only
+A mockup of an amazon homepage, made with html and css only.